 As the pandemic bore on and hybrid, distributed teams became the norm, team members developed intrapersonal practices and clear guidelines to help us stay well connected.
 These included the practice of grounding-in and checking-in at meetings, and recurring coffee chats to learn about important cultural, racial, and social issues—or sometimes just to get together to have fun, share, and celebrate.

 On the policy side, the firm established an eight-hour minimum monthly commitment to equity and belonging work.
-The implementation of the Camber Culture Intranet has allowed staff to share equity, culture and belonging resources and our Teams channels keep us engaged on an ongoing basis across topics, from our bodies of work; to current events impacting our theories of change; to updates about hobbies, favorite TV shows, and other interests that allow us bring more of our authentic selves to each other.
+The implementation of the Camber Culture Intranet has allowed staff to share equity, culture and belonging resources and our Teams channels keep us engaged on an ongoing basis across topics, from our bodies of work; to current events impacting our theories of change; to updates about hobbies, favorite TV shows, and other interests that allow us bring more of our authentic selves to each other, as we so choose.
 For a distributed team—working across nine time zones, four offices, and a hybrid virtual/in-person office model—this continues to be a valuable way of building team cohesion.

 It’s rewarding for me to be in a workplace culture in which team members feel seen, supported, connected, and galvanized.
 It’s even more fulfilling to see how that culture intersects with Camber Collective’s external work, influence, and impact with clients.
 Moreover, this position has allowed me to bring my full self to Camber, including my lived experience as a Black woman in the U.S. workplace and experiences with tokenism, stereotyping, and performative allyship.